gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 - `__init__.py`: contains the function which will initialize the plugin on QGIS startup and register it with QGIS, so it knows about this plugin.

-- `metadata.txt`: contains information about the plugin, which will be used by the official QGIS plugin repository and the QGIS Plugin Manager to display information about your plugin, e.g. description, version, author, URL etc.
+- `metadata.txt`: contains information about the plugin, which will be used by the official QGIS plugin repository and the QGIS Plugin Manager to display information about your plugin, e.g. description, version, author, URL etc. See [metadata section](#metadatatxt)

 - `my_plugin.py`: contains the heart of the plugin: custom functionality will go into this file.